go-fuego/fuego/documentation/docs/guides/openapi.md

 Fuego will indicate in a log the paths where the OpenAPI specifications and Swagger UI are available.

-## Customize the OpenAPI specification output

-You can customize the path and to activate or not the feature, with the option WithOpenAPIConfig.
+You can customize the paths and to activate or not the feature, with the option `WithOpenAPIConfig`.

 ```go
 package main